deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task03.md

-# Task 3: What Have We Here? 🧐
+# C1 - File Storage Security - Task 3: What Have We Here? 🧐

 ## DESCRIPTION